FilipeAlberoPomar/FilipeAlberoPomar/README.md

-### Hi there! 👋
+### Hiya! 👋

-You've done it.
-Somehow you managed to find my GitHub repo.

-I'm a back-end developer turned Scrum Master, turned Agile Coach, turned Delivery Manager...
+I'm a back-end developer... turned Scrum Master, Agile Coach, Delivery Manager.

+I ♥ software development.

-I love software.
-And in here you will find some pieces of code I write on my free time for fun.
+In here you will find some pieces of code I wrote to scratch a personal itch or another.

-The code snippets here are messy, half-formed and unpolished.

-But they might actually be useful to other people.

-Browse around.
-And let me know if I can help.

 <!--
 **FilipeAlberoPomar/FilipeAlberoPomar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.